powlib/powlib/README.md

 This section will briefly describe some of the future additions to this library, including some of the major plans.
 The descriptions will also change as time goes.

-Currently, the next task is to build a hardware test for the cross bar.
-The standard will be implemented afterward.
+Currently, the next task is to build a hardware test for the crossbar.
+The standard bus will be implemented afterward.

 - **tcf**: Test case files will be added as more IP gets added.
 - **sim**: The simulation library will continue to be developed.